TranPhucVinh/C/Physical layer/File IO/System call/README.md

 int status = close(fd);//defined in unistd.h
 ```

-**File descriptor**: The I/O system calls refer to open files using a file descriptor, a (usually small) non-negative integer.
-A file descriptor is typically obtained by a call to ``open()``, which takes a pathname argument specifying a file upon which I/O is to be performed.
+The file I/O system calls refer to open files using a file descriptor.

+As can be seen from the 4 key system calls, a file descriptor is typically obtained by a call to ``open()``, which takes a pathname argument specifying a file upon which I/O is to be performed.

 Normally, a process inherits three open file descriptors when it is started by the shell (defined in ``stdio.h`` on Windows and in ``unistd.h`` on Unix)